ericp2/DevInfo/README.md

 float getTemperature(void): return battery temperature in degrees celsius.
-String[] getInterfacesNames(void): retrieve all interfaces names declared in Android. setInterfaceByName(String Name): set selected interface by name (as retrieved by getInterfacesNames) String getIPv4(void): retrieve currently selected ip v4 address. may not work for current interface.
+String[] getInterfacesNames(void): retrieve all interfaces names declared in Android.

+String getIPv4(name): retrieve  ip v4 address for interface named name. may not work if name is not valid.
-String getIPv6(void): retrieve currently selected ip v6 address. may not work for current interface.
+String getIPv6(name): retrieve  ip v6 address for interface named name. may not work if name is not valid.
-String getMacAddress(void): retrieve currently selected mac address (hardware address).
+String getMacAddress(name): retrieve  mac address (hardware address) for interface named name.
-String getEUI48MacAddress(void) retrieve 48 bit mac address from currently selected interface hardware address. only works if starts with 0xFE80
+String getEUI48MacAddress(name) retrieve 48 bit mac address for interface named name. only works if starts with 0xFE80

-Sample usage: TBD

-// create an event to recover device temperature every 2s . this call should probably be done only after onDeviceReady  event received.

-window.setInterval(function(){DevInfo.getTemperature(onSuccess);}, 2000);

-// log tempeature in java console. can usually be seen from command line by doing something like  :   adb logcat|grep CONSOLE

-function onSuccess(values) {
- console.log (values[0]);
-  };
+Sample usage:  see test/index.html, and test/js/index.js provided. this shows a simple table with:

+	- a temperature element: refreshed every 2 s.
+	- list of interface names that device exposes. on tapping on show, it will update the values of ipv6,ipv4,MAC and EUI48MAC.